CESNET/ansible-role-aai-docker/README.md

 Role Variables
 --------------

-* docker_repository_url - Docker registry URL
-* docker_repository_username - Username for connecting to the registry
+* docker_repositories - Definition of docker repositories to login
-* docker_repository_password - Password
 * docker_network_name - Name of the created docker network
   * The docker network is created in bridge mode
 * docker_volumes - List of docker volumes that will be created